A Caveat and Affiliates

 Indoor plants may be kept for a variety of reasons.
 Some people choose them for air purification, ornamental value, or fragrance.
 Regardless of the main reason, if you need or want fast-growing plants, we offer some great varieties to consider.
 These fill your interior space quickly and easily.

-Fast Growing Indoor Plants For Home, Apartment, or Office
+9 Fast Growing Indoor Plants For Home and Office

 The Hibiscus plant comes in two ubiquitous varieties, namely Tropical and Hardy.
 Tropical is praised for its beauty, but the hardy variety, as the name suggests, withstands more neglect.

 Hibiscus tropical plant is famous for its therapeutic uses.
-The delicious Hibiscus tea is the heart-favorite of many people around the world.
-An array of beautiful flowers of hibiscus commands attention and carries great ornamental significance.
+The delicious Hibiscus tea is the heart favorite of many people worldwide.
+An array of beautiful hibiscus flowers commands attention and carries great ornamental significance.

-Hardy Hibiscus, unlike the tropical hibiscus, can also withstand cold temperatures.
+Hardy Hibiscus, unlike tropical hibiscus, can also withstand cold temperatures.
 Although the Hibiscus plant generally grows better in spring and summer, it is an evergreen plant.
 It adorns your house all year-round.
-Hibiscus also has a long life span and continues to flower for months, if you care for it properly.
-Pro-tip: regularly use high-quality mulch in the pot and keep the soil moist.
+Hibiscus also has a long life span and continues to flower for months if you care for it properly.
+Pro-tip: regularly use high-quality mulch in the pot and moisten the soil.

 Pothos provide excellent air purification abilities, and they can clean the air of formaldehyde and other carbon-containing compounds.
 Since Pothos does not produce ornamental flowers, it may not be your best choice if you love flowers.
-Otherwise, Pothos produces shiny, green leaves that carry a unique charm of their own.
+Otherwise, Pothos produces shiny, green leaves that carry a unique charm.
 The small-sized plant gives you the flexibility of using a pot or a ceramic plant hanger to observe fast growth.

 Dieffenbachia, or Dumb Cane, is another foliage-rich plant on our list of fast-growing indoor plants.
-Fun fact: we traditionally label this plant as “Mother-in-law’s tongue,” because it has a toxic sap which causes temporary speech loss if ingested.
-Therefore, you need to use caution if kids or pets can come in contact with it.
-Dieffenbachia can grow well in dim-light as well as in bright-light conditions.
-Use fine mist sprayer to water the plant on regular intervals of dry and moist soil.
-Dieffenbachia’s love for humid conditions means that it is a great choice for indoor plants that can be kept in bathroom.
+Fun fact: we traditionally label this plant as “Mother-in-law’s tongue” because it has a toxic sap that causes temporary speech loss if ingested.
+Therefore, you must be cautious if kids or pets come in contact with it.
+Dieffenbachia can grow well in dim light as well as in bright-light conditions.
+Use a fine mist sprayer to water the plant at regular intervals in dry and moist soil.
+Dieffenbachia’s love for humid conditions means that it is a great choice for indoor plants that can be kept in the bathroom.
 It will not only thrive well but will also provide a naturally-pleasing aesthetic in your bathroom.

 To learn more about the miniature rose, read our featured article about indoor roses.